-Effective September 1, 2017, women enrolled in the Medicaid for Breast and Cervical Cancer Program were transitioned from Medicaid FFS to the STAR+PLUS program.
+Women enrolled in the Medicaid for Breast and Cervical Cancer Program are eligible for the STAR+PLUS program.
 These members are not limited to cancer treatment only; they have full STAR+PLUS benefits.

 3.2.3 STAR+PLUS ICF-IID Program and IDD Waiver Services Members